theshevon/invoice-maker/readme.md

 >>> python3 app.py
 ```

 The default time period and Google sheets link must be configured in the `constants.py` file.
-The API key will need to be set as the environment variable "
+The API key will need to be added as part of a `credentials.json` file in the `app` directory.

 ### Available options (b/c I'm an extra bitch):